Ubuntu-Solutions-Engineering/openstack-installer/docs/developer.setup.rst

 Running Tests
 ^^^^^^^^^^^^^

-A unit test suite is in tests/ and is run using Nose_.
+A unit test suite is in tests/ and is run using Nose_ and tox_.
-Unit tests do not require a live Juju or MAAS connection.
+Tox will cover both pep8 and flakes automatically and unit tests do not require a live Juju or MAAS connection.

 Run it as follows:

 .. code::